christophergandrud/bisMembers/README.md

 ## Creation

-This simple data set is created using the the R file: [bisMembersMake.R](https://github.com/christophergandrud/bisMembers/blob/master/bisMembersMake.R)
+This simple data set is created using the the R file [bisMembersMake.R](https://github.com/christophergandrud/bisMembers/blob/master/bisMembersMake.R).